 We study human evolution and population history, focusing both on recent adaptive and change (with a specific focus on the peopling of Island Southeast Asia) as well as far older differences between humans and archaic hominins like Denisovans and Neanderthals, or between humans and the great apes, our closest living relatives.
-Some of our research makes use of novel functional genomics methods and pluripotent stem cells, some of it is fully computational.
+Some of our research makes use of functional genomics methods, although other projects are fully computational.

 - Human evolution